-In other words, $3,300 in the year 1995 is equivalent to $5,132.26 in 2015, a difference of $1,832.26 over 20 years.
+In other words, $3,300 in 1995 is equivalent in purchasing power to about $5,132.26 in 2015, a difference of $1,832.26 over 20 years.

 |Cumulative price change||55.52%|

 |CPI in 2015||237.017|

 |Inflation in 1995||2.83%|

 |Inflation in 2015||0.12%|

 This chart shows calculation of buying power equivalence, often referred to as "the value of a dollar" over time for $3,300 in 1995 (price index tracking began in 1635).

 According to the Bureau of Labor Statistics, each of these USD amounts below is equal in terms of what it could buy at the time:

 Inflation can vary widely by city, even within the United States.
 Here's how some cities fared in 1995 to 2015 (figures shown are purchasing power equivalents of $3,300):

 Seattle, Washington experienced the highest rate of inflation during the 20 years between 1995 and 2015 (4.33%).